 If you have developed a rash on genitals, eyes, mouth or inhaled the smoke of poison oak ivy then it is also important to consult a doctor right away.

-If you have developed a mild condition of poison oak rash then you can resort on home remedies.
+If you have developed a mild condition of poison oak rash then you can resort to home remedies.

-In this article, we will discuss about how vinegar is helpful in detail.
+In this article, we will discuss how vinegar is helpful in detail.

 Is Vinegar Good for Poison Oak?
 Let’s see…